MetaRocq/rocq-verified-extraction/README.md

 We use Malfunction as target for extraction from Coq, and rely on the Malfunction and OCaml compilers to obtain `.cmx` files that will behave like `.cmx` files created by Coq's current extraction process and the Ocaml compiler.
 In particular, Coq programs extracted like this can interact with other OCaml programs and with Coq programs extracted using the existing extraction.

-The implementation of extraction is fully functional and supports primitive integers and floats, but no cofixpoints yet.
+The implementation of extraction is fully functional and supports all of Coq's constructs including primitive integers, floats and arrays, but the cofixpoint to lazy/force translations is not verified yet.
-Verification of the more advanced features like Extract Inductive is work in progress.
+Verification of more advanced extraction features like Extract Inductive is also work in progress.
 The article ["Verified Extraction from Coq to OCaml"](https://dl.acm.org/doi/10.1145/3656379) published and awarded at PLDI'24 describes this development.